 View the replay of events to identify flow problems in your process.

-- Click the new Board Playback icon on the Board toolbar.
-Select the Lane and the period, for which you want to view the playback.
+- Select the Lane and the period, for which you want to view the playback.
 The Playback opens in a new browser window.

-- Click the CFD icon and the Resource Graph icon to view the graphs.
+- Click the CFD icon and the Resource Graph icon at the bottom right of the screen to view the graphs.
 You can hold onto the chart and drop it into an empty space on the board so that it does not obstruct the view of card movement.

 - Click the Play button on the toolbar at the bottom, which is a toggle button to pause and play again.

-- To view one card movement at a time, you can click the Next icon.
-Click the previous icon to play a reverse step to track from which column the card was moved ahead
+- To view one card movement at a time, you can click the Next button.
+Click the Previous button to play a reverse step to track from which column the card was moved ahead

 - Click the Speed Toggle Buttons to control the speed of the playback to increase it to 2x, 4x, 8x, and reduce it back up to 1x.